Graph-COM/PEG/README.md

 The official implementation of PEG for our paper: Equivariant and Stable Positional Encoding for More Powerful Graph Neural Networks.
 (URL)

 ## Introduction
-In this work we propose a principled way of using PE to build more powerful GNNs. \The key idea is to use separate channels to update the original node features and positional features.
+In this work we propose a principled way of using PE to build more powerful GNNs.
+The key idea is to use separate channels to update the original node features and positional features.
 The GNN architecture keeps not only permutation equivariant w.r.t. node features but also rotation equivariant w.r.t. positional features.
-This idea applies to a broad range of PE techniques that can be formulated as matrix factorization such as Laplacian Eigenmap (LE and Deepwalk~\citep{perozzi2014deepwalk}.
-We design a GNN layer \proj that satisfies such requirements.
+This idea applies to a broad range of PE techniques that can be formulated as matrix factorization such as Laplacian Eigenmap (LE and Deepwalk).
+We design a GNN layer that satisfies such requirements.
 Figure 1 shows the architecture of PEG.

 <p align="center"><img src="./data/PEG.png" width=85% height=85%></p>
 <p align="center"><em>Figure 1.</em> The architecture of PEG.</p>